Horse Nutrition for Shedding Season

 Tips for Using Supplements

-- When your horse’s diet is sorted out, take care of the feeds and supplements.
-Proper storage in sealed tubs or containers keeps rodents and moisture out.
-Having a climate-controlled feed room would be nice, but do your best to keep feeds and treats from excessive heat and cold.
+- When your horse’s dietary needs are identified, take care of the feeds and supplements.
+Properly storing items in sealed tubs or containers keeps rodents and moisture out.
+Having a climate-controlled feed room would be nice, but do your best to keep feeds and treats from exposure to excessive heat or cold.

-- Depending on the feed, buying one or two bags at a time is sometimes better for maximum freshness.
-The same may be true for supplements, and most should have storage information and sometimes expiration dates.
+- Depending on the feed, buying one or two bags at a time may be better to ensure maximum freshness.
+The same may be true for supplements; most should include storage information and, in some cases, expiration dates.

 Your elbow grease goes a long way

-- Regular grooming is usually the easiest way to help your horse shed.
+- Daily grooming is usually the easiest way to help your horse shed.
 Nothing beats a good curry comb session to release loose hair.

 - Or, you could let your horse roll and roll and roll.
 Providing a tempting patch of sand encourages your horse to use the ground as a curry comb.
 Sure, you must groom out all the sand then, but oh well, more shedding.

-- Let your horse exercise and enjoy lots of turnout; their movement is excellent for mental health and physical health.
+- Let your horse exercise and enjoy ample turnout; their movement supports mental and physical health.
 And sometimes they roll more when out and about.

 If your horse is this shiny in the winter, chances are you are doing all of the right things!

 - Check your horse’s internal parasite load.
-Too many internal parasites steal your horse’s nutrition, interfering with shedding and hair-growing capability.
+Too many internal parasites steal your horse’s nutrition, interfering with shedding and hair-growing capability, and a glossy coat is a thing of the past.

 - Rotational deworming is now understood to be a waste of money and contributes to parasites becoming resistant to dewormers.
 Instead, have your vet conduct fecal egg counts in the spring and fall.
 Egg counts determine your horse’s parasite load and guide your vet in deciding what dewormers to use, if any.
 You can also order fecal egg counts via the mail!